 Oregon's Lemon Law covers new automobile buyers who find the experience, or the vehicle, is sour.
-Lemon Law refers to legal rights and responsibilities of buyers and car dealers in the state, and Oregon's law on the matter, enacted in 1983, can help buyers of bad vehicles obtain a new vehicle or refund.
+Lemon Law refers to legal rights and responsibilities of buyers and car dealers in the state, and Oregon's law on the matter can help buyers of bad vehicles obtain a new vehicle or refund.

-The spirit of the Oregon Lemon Law covers serious defects that impair use and value of vehicles during the first 12,000 miles or one year, whichever is first.
+The spirit of the Oregon Lemon Law covers serious defects that impair use and value of vehicles during the first 24,000 miles or 2 years, whichever is first.
 Manufacturers must be notified of issues in writing so they have a chance to remedy the situation.

 The law does not pertain to issues that result from abuse, neglect, unauthorized modifications, or alterations.

 Oregon motorists who are new vehicle buyers should also be aware of auto recall lists and other resources for related information.

 For you, the buyer, to take advantage of Oregon's Lemon Law, you must meet the following requirements:

 - You must have purchased the automobile for personal, family, or household purposes during the warranty period.

 - You must notify the manufacturer of the problem in writing within 2 years or 24,000 miles of purchase (whichever comes first) so it has an opportunity to cure the defect.

 - The automobile must qualify as a "lemon," with manufacturer or agents and dealers unable to repair the same defect after 3 attempts or more, the automobile is out of service for at least 30 business days, or there is a nonconformity that is likely to cause death or serious injury and was not repaired after 1 attempt.